undus5/undus/content/posts/qemu-install-windows11-guest.md

 This guide also works for other versions of Windows and Linux systems, since Windows 11 is the most requirements needed OS, it can cover all the situations.

+## Repository

+I put the commands from this guide into a bash script.
+When I finished it, I realized that I just implemented my own version of "libvirt", so I call it [bashvirt](https://github.com/undus5/bashvirt).

 ## Windows Specific

 ### TPM